matnbaz/matnbaz/markdown/en/SUPPORT.md

 # Supporting Matnbaz

-Matnbaz is a useful and independent project that has great cultural value.
-It manifests the open-source contributions of Iranians to the world and is trying to promote the open-source culture to Iranians.
-It has also got a lot of love from the Iranian open-source community and has got a remarkable amount of GitHub stars and community members in a short amount of time.

-Ever since [Nov 17, 2021](https://github.com/matnbaz/matnbaz/commit/501a75d79fa4ee66dbece238046daec838f4b356), The day we started Matnbaz, it has been under active development, requiring at least one dedicated developer to be working on it fulltime.
-We love working on Matnbaz but since it isn't a commercial project and the core developers of Matnbaz are students, we can't continue to work on it if we don't get financial support.
-Your support is crucial for Matnbaz to continue.
+We love working on Matnbaz but since it isn't a commercial project and the core maintainers of Matnbaz are students, we can't continue to work on it if we don't get financial support.
+Your support is crucial for the development of Matnbaz to continue.

+Ever since [Nov 17, 2021](https://github.com/matnbaz/matnbaz/commit/501a75d79fa4ee66dbece238046daec838f4b356), The day we started Matnbaz, it has been under active development, requiring at least one dedicated developer to be working on it full-time.

+You can learn more about Matnbaz in the [about page](https://matnbaz.net/en/about).

 ## Supporting As Companies

-Companies can help Matnbaz with monthly financial support.
+Companies can help Matnbaz by becoming an sponsor.

-All financial supports from companies come with benefits like showing your company's logo and name in the home page, GitHub repo, and our social media.
+Becoming an sponsor comes with benefits like showing the company's logo and name in the home page, GitHub pages and our social media.
+The benefits are relative to the amount of support.

 - **[Fill out this form if you're interested](https://forms.gle/r9vWv94wxJY6Eo6f7)**

+Please note that the supporting program hasn't started yet.

 ## Supporting As Individuals